From Henry Sy to Socorro Ramos, the Philippines has its fair share of entrepreneurs. Here’s how you can emulate their success.

 The story of Cecilio Kwok Pedro is a classic example of Filipino entrepreneurial spirit overcoming the odds.

-Pedro was once the president of Aluminum Container Inc., a company that made aluminium toothpaste tubes for Procter & Gamble, Philippine Refining Company (now Unilever), and Colgate-Palmolive.
+Pedro was once the president of Aluminum Container Inc., a company that made aluminium toothpaste tubes for Procter & Gamble, the Philippine Refining Company (now Unilever), and Colgate-Palmolive.
 His clientele, however, switched to plastic-laminated toothpaste tubes due to environmental concerns.
 Aluminum Container Inc. went out of business in 1986.

 Unabashed, Pedro founded Lamoiyan Corporation and began producing toothpaste at a 50% discount to his competitors.
 Hapee and Kutitap, two still-popular brands, were among them.
 Although overseas brands retaliated by decreasing their prices, Pedro responded by launching a children’s toothpaste featuring Sesame Street characters.
 Pedro’s brands have spread throughout Asia, including China, Vietnam, and Indonesia.

-Pedro’s ambitions aren’t limited to success in the business world; he’s also known for his work to help hearing-impaired people find work in the United States.
+Pedro’s ambitions aren’t limited to success in the business world; he’s also known for his work helping hearing-impaired people find work in the United States.
 His initiatives include providing free lodging for more than 30 deaf–mute employees.
 DEAF, or Deaf Evangelistic Alliance Foundation, has provided college education for more than 180 hearing-impaired students to date.

 Learn how to take your business idea a reality with our Business Idea to Action course with King’s College London.